Rekhta: Origin and usage

 By the eighteenth century however, the term Rekhta had largely fallen out of use and terms like Hindi, Hindustani and Urdu were favored.

 Zehal-e-Miskin

-Zehal-e-Miskin is the first ghazal in Urdu literature, written by Amir Khusrau, through combining the Old Hindi language Braj Bhasha and Persian.
+Zehal-e-Miskin is the first ghazal in Urdu literature, written by Amir Khusrau, through combining the Braj Bhasha (one of the dialects of the then Old Hindi language) and Persian.
 This Persianised combination was later known as Rekhta (the ancestor of Hindustani language).
 The poem effectively conveys the agony experienced due to the distance from the beloved.
 This sentiment is skillfully portrayed through a remarkable fusion of both languages, resulting in a harmonious blend that enhances the overall impact of the poem.